-Heritage Elementary School is a public elementary school in Highlands Ranch.
-659 students attend Heritage Elementary School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
-4% of the 659 students here have subsidized lunches.
+Heritage Elementary School is a public middle school in Highlands Ranch.
+655 students go to Heritage Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+4% of the 655 students here have subsidized lunches.
 The ratio of students to teachers at Heritage Elementary School is 19:1.
-Summit View Elementary School is one of the nearest elementary schools.
+Cherry Hills Christian is one of the nearest middle schools.

 - Ceramics sculpture